RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 ### Approach

-In summary, I suggest four approaches.
+In summary, I suggest four approaches and elaborate on three of them in this paper.

 *Change the chat system so it can reliably determine when a chat is abandoned.* This involves a significant change to the way the End Live Chat button works.